seriouscatsoserious/www.truthcoin.info/_posts/2025-05-26-popular-mining-lies.md

 ## Part 2 -- The Blocksize War

-Many common believes about the blocksize war are wrong.
+Many common beliefs about the blocksize war are wrong.

 The truth is: the blocksize war proved how *reliable* and *well-behaved* the miners are -- (not the reverse as is conventional wisdom).